HabanaAI/vllm-fork/README_GAUDI.md

 => buckets = ramp_up + stable => (128, 256, 384, 512)
 ```

-## Warmup
+## Warm-up

-Warmup is highly recommended step that occurs before the vLLM server starts listening to achieve the best performance results.
+Warm-up is highly recommended step that occurs before the vLLM server starts listening to achieve the best performance results.
 It executes a forward pass for each bucket using dummy data.
 The goal is to pre-compile all graphs
 and avoid any graph compilation overhead within bucket boundaries during server runtime.
-Each warmup step is logged during vLLM startup.
+Each warm-up step is logged during vLLM startup.

 This example uses the same buckets as those in the Bucketing Mechanism section.
 Each output line corresponds to the execution of a single bucket.
 When a bucket is executed for the first time, its graph
 is compiled and can be reused later, avoiding further graph compilations.